Blog · Review Essay · Last reviewed June 25, 2026

 This matters for AI governance because model-mediated knowledge will often arrive as clean synthesis.
 Clean synthesis is exactly where filters become hardest to see.
 A chatbot does not show the newsroom budget, the advertiser, the official source network, the platform incentive, the data license, the moderation compromise, or the retrieval boundary.
 It gives an answer.

 Manufacturing Consent remains valuable because it teaches suspicion of apparently neutral channels without requiring a fantasy of perfect coordination.
 Public reality can be shaped by ordinary institutions doing ordinary things under ordinary incentives.
 In the AI era, that is enough.
 The filtered public will not always be told what to believe.
-It may simply be given a machine-readable world in which some beliefs are easier to generate, cite, repeat, and act on than others.
+It may simply be given a machine-readable world in which some beliefs are easier to generate, cite, repeat, monetize, and act on than others.

 Sources